 d.
-Proposed Budget for FY 2022-2023
+Proposed Budget for FY 2023-2024

-The total budgeted cost of services, activities, and programs for the District in FY 2022-2023 is \$1,876,223.50.
-This number follows a decision by the MCTC Finance Committee and Board of Directors to write a budget that is above the past years TOT/BID collections, based on the 2021-2022 COVID-19 travel surge that was record breaking for Mendocino County.
+The total budgeted cost of services, activities, and programs for the District in FY 2023-2024 is \$1,703,574.29.
+This number follows a decision by the MCTC Finance Committee and Board of Directors to write a budget that is below the past years BID collections by 10%, based on the fact that the Mendocino County BoS may choose to no longer financially support tourism promotion and marketing.